Royal Irish Academy

 The Royal Irish Academy (RIA; Acadamh Ríoga na hÉireann), based in Dublin, is an academic body that promotes study in the natural sciences, arts, literature, and social sciences.
 It is Ireland's premier learned society and one of its leading cultural and academic institutions.
 The academy was established in 1785 and granted a royal charter by King George III in 1786.
-As of 2019, the RIA has 600 members, with regular members being Irish residents elected in recognition of their academic achievements, and honorary members similarly qualified but usually based abroad; a small number of members are also elected in recognition of non-academic contributions to the Irish society.
+As of 2026, the RIA has over 700 members, with regular members being Irish residents elected in recognition of their academic achievements, and honorary members similarly qualified but usually based abroad; a small number of members are also elected in recognition of non-academic contributions to the Irish society.
 All members are entitled to use the honorific title MRIA with their names.